-This team is part of the inter-institutional Maritime Security Lab in Neustrelitz, in which the German Remote Sensing Data Center (DFD) and the DLR Institute of Communication and Navigation (KN) pool their expertise in the areas of satellite-supported real-time systems and maritime traffic engineering.
-The work undertaken is intended to contribute to guaranteeing safe shipping and protect oceans and coastal waters as well as assist public authorities to combat illegal activities (such as hazardous substance dumping, illegal fishing, and piracy).
+The team is part of the Neustrelitz Maritime Safety and Security Lab established in 2014.
+The cross institutional research, comprised of the German Remote Sensing Data Center (DFD) and the Institute of Communication and Navigation (IKN), combines expertise in the areas of real-time satellite-supported remote sensing and maritime traffic engineering.

 Our work is carried out in the context of assuring safe shipping, protecting oceans and coastal waters, and supporting public authorities in their efforts to combat activities like ocean dumping of hazardous material, illegal fishery, and piracy.

 Our research is focused on deriving information products from optical remote sensing data and fusing them with data from other sources, such as AIS (Automatic Identification System) for ship tracking.
 Data from various satellite missions are used to extract information relevant for maritime safety.
 The resulting value-added products contain information for locating and classifying ships, hazardous material information such as oil spills, or the classification of sea ice.
 In addition, the team develops system solutions for operational and highly automated applications using our own research results as well as radar processors provided by the Bremen Maritime Safety and Security Lab.
 The focus of all developments is on the generation and provision of user-specific information in (near) real time, including analyses of hardware solutions like employing graphic processing units (GPU) for dedicated processing.